First Nations - Land Rights and Environmentalism in British Columbia

 Photo: William Edwards

 During the 1990s, forest land in Kwakiutl Territory was under a logging moratorium imposed by the Kwakiutl First Nation which no company dared to challenge.
 Recently, however, the BC Forest Act was amended to give the forest industry a new and insidious way of gaining control over contested First Nations land.
+Under the false guise of consultation and accomodation, Western Forest Products has advanced its own self - serving agenda, culminating in the surprise announcement 31 January 2007 regarding 28,283 hectares on northern Vancouver Island and including some 14,000 hectares of Kwakiutl Territory.
+Self incriminating evidence is the government's own press release: Private Land Removed.

 top of page